buzz66boy/YNTDL/README.md

 - GCC - gcc

 ### YAML
-- Either `sudo apt install libyaml-cpp-dev` or
+- Either `sudo apt install libyaml-cpp-dev libyaml-cpp-0.5v5` or
 - Download yaml-cpp (release v0.6) and follow the install instructions.
+You may still need the libyaml-cpp-dev package.

 ### Make and Install
 After installing dependencies, from the main git directory: